-Akarana's beginnings were in the late 1920s when a group of enthusiasts founded the club on the Winstone farm in Mount Roskill.
-The course has remained on the same site since the club's formal incorporation in 1927.
+Akarana's beginnings were in the 1920's when a group of enthusiasts founded the club on the Winstone Farm in Mt Roskill.
+The course has remained on the same site since its incorporation in 1927.

 Akarana now has two distinct nines.
 The shorter inner loop with a par of 34 has one of the great holes in Auckland golf, the par three 8th which measures 176 metres from the blue tee to a narrow green with bunkers on the left and water on the right.